 We are a not-for-profit Community Interest Company who are supported by Creative Scotland.

-Folks who have spent time working on Arika projects include (but are not limited to): Agnieszka Habraska, Alex Fleming, Alex McNutt, Alex Woodward, Ash Reid, Avalon Hernandez, Barry Esson, Ben Kamps, Bryony McIntyre, Chris Dennis, Chris Nelms, Dan Adams, Emilia Muller-Ginorio, Emily Roff, Emma Macleod, Erin McElhinney, Glen Thomson, James Hindle, Jana Robert, Jason Brogan, Jim Hutcheson, Jo Shaw, Jon Clarke, Kamal Ackerie, Kenny Macleod, Laura Cameron Lewis, Matt Lloyd, Neil Davidson, Nick Miller, Ruari Cormack, Ruth Marsh, Lesley Young, Mike and Darri Donnelly.
+Folks who have spent time working on Arika projects include (but are not limited to): Agnieszka Habraschka, Alex Fleming, Alex McNutt, Alex Woodward, Ash Reid, Avalon Hernandez, Barry Esson, Ben Kamps, Bryony McIntyre, Chris Dennis, Chris Nelms, Dan Adams, Emilia Muller-Ginorio, Emily Roff, Emma Macleod, Erin McElhinney, Glen Thomson, James Hindle, Jana Robert, Jason Brogan, Jim Hutcheson, Jo Shaw, Jon Clarke, Kamal Ackerie, Kenny Macleod, Laura Cameron Lewis, Matt Lloyd, Neil Davidson, Nick Miller, Ruari Cormack, Ruth Marsh, Lesley Young, Mike and Darri Donnelly, Andrew Houston.

 The current team at Arika is Bryony McIntyre, Barry Esson, Emma Macleod, Agnieszka Habraschka, Alex Fleming and, working on the Archive, Neil Davidson.

 The encounters they stage and the episodes they construct bear the weight of a history they honour in trying to forge.
 Their work reminds us that art is irreducibly social and that its spirit, the range of its transcendence, is irreducibly earthly.